 Directive (EU) 2015/849 instructs member states in the creation of laws “for the purposes of money laundering or terrorist financing.”
 Under that umbrella, countries have enacted their own anti money laundering and KYC legislation.
-Every financial institution must therefore contend with different regulators, identity verification procedures and requirements in each jurisdiction.
+Every financial institution must therefore contend with different regulators, customer identity verification procedures and KYC requirements in each jurisdiction.

 The benefit of federal laws in the U.S. and EU-wide directives is that they standardize KYC and AML compliance practices to some degree.
 The downside is that such a complicated network of regulations might limit innovations on top of saddling regulated entities with high compliance costs.

 Third-party service providers may soon receive greater regulatory scrutiny